 OCCLUSAL: Indicates the chewing surface of premolars and molars.

 OCCLUSION: Occlusion is the relationship of how the teeth in the upper arch meet with the same teeth in the lower arch when the mouth is closed.
 There are good and poor occlusions.
-Ideal occlusion:
+The picture does not show an ideal occlusion:

 OSTEOBLAST: Osteoblasts are bone-forming cells.
 They are part of the bone building process and are responsible for bone formation.
 If you break a bone, osteoblast cells would be the cell that would re-grow the bone back together.
 Osteoblast cells are the cells that grow bones.
 When a tooth has been pushed through the jaw because of pressure from the aligners, the osteoblast cells are re-growing the bone where the tooth has moved from.